-NURSING (NURS)
+NURS (NURSING)

-NURS 1313 Introduction to Nursing (3 credit hours)
+NURS 1311 Introduction to Nursing (1 credit hour)

 A course to acquaint the student with the development of nursing from its beginning to the present.
 Major contributors and their contributions to nursing are discussed.
 Focus is on beginning socialization into nursing.
 Students are introduced to the major concepts in the Philosophy of the School of Nursing.
 Concepts basic to nursing are introduced.